My Child Doesn’t Want to Go to School? Why?

 For some children, this transition can feel overwhelming.

-Schools are busy, stimulating places, and not always easy for every child to settle into.
+Schools are busy, stimulating places, and it’s not always easy for children to feel safe in this environment.

 For a sensitive or gentle child, the school day can feel: